 For more information on capital gains taxation of precious metals, click here.

-Unfortunately, Louisiana has not taken any steps to reaffirm its constitutional duty to treat gold and silver coins as legal tender, including requiring state courts to enforce gold (and silver) clause contracts as Oklahoma and Utah did with the recent passage of SB 862 and HB 157, respectively.
+Unfortunately, Louisiana has not taken any steps to reaffirm its constitutional duty to treat gold and silver coins as tender in payment of debts as Oklahoma and Utah did with the recent passage of SB 862 and HB 157, respectively.